Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### mentionEmailOfflineUsers

 Whether or not an offline, mentioned user receives an email notification.

+To set the filename of email subject and body templates for offline mentioned emails, see the `annotation.mentionEmailSubjectTemplateName` and `annotation.mentionEmailBodyTemplateName` properties in the [OpenContent - default properties](#opencontent---default-properties) section.

 Default value: `false`